Skip to content

 await sqlite.init(); // run pending migrations

-createSqliteStore({...}) returns a typed object with memory, sessions, embeddings, workflow, audit, and triggers sub-stores plus a top-level close() method.
+createSqliteStore({...}) returns a typed object with memory, checkpoints, sessions, triggers, embeddings, authTokens, oauthServers, and idempotency sub-stores, the raw connection, plus top-level init() / close() methods.

 Migrations

 Every Graphorin package owns its own SQL migrations and registers them through the migration registry convention.
-On sqlite.init() the registry runs pending migrations in dependency order; each migration is wrapped in a transaction and recorded in the migration_state table.
+On sqlite.init() the registry runs pending migrations in version order; each migration is wrapped in a transaction and recorded in the schema_migrations table.

-Migrations are forward-only in the v0.1 line.
+Migrations are forward-only.
 Down-migrations are not supported until the framework reaches 1.0.

 The default is Reciprocal Rank Fusion with k=60.
 A different reranker (e.g. cross-encoder, LLM judge) is one call away - see Memory system for the swap.